NRStor taps union-backed pension fund for $200-million in clean-tech financing

 Companies around the world are working to commercialize electricity-storage technology – from batteries to compressed air applications to flywheel technology that helps regulate energy flow – in order to improve the efficiency of the power grid given the intermittent nature of wind and solar power.
 The emergence of low-cost storage would avoid the need to provide backup sources of electricity.

-Ms. Verschuren said prices are falling and it is now financially advantageous for commercial and industrial power users to install their own batteries to reduce their power bills.Report Typo/Error
+Ms. Verschuren said technology prices are falling and it is now financially advantageous for commercial and industrial power users to install battery storage to better manage their energy costs.Report Typo/Error

 Follow @smccarthy55on Twitter: